 Town Hall Transformation

-At Ordinary Council (19 October 2016) plans were approved that will see the Town Hall completely remodelled to create a service delivery hub and transform the way the Council provides services as well as creating up to 19 residential units.
+Brentwood Town Hall is to be completely remodelled to create a service delivery hub and transform the way the Council provides services as well as creating up to 19 residential units.

 The Council has reviewed a number of options for the redevelopment of the Town Hall in an effort to improve the utilisation of space within the building, reduce costs and create revenue streams, including considering commercial and residential accommodation within the building.